 Spider Bites – What to Do

 A myth that many people still believe is that spiders bite while people are sleeping.
 It’s commonly thought that if one experiences a skin irritation or rash, it’s probably from a spider… even if the spider was never seen.
 People should be relieved to learn that spiders rarely bite.
-In fact, most of the house spider species around Seattle WA aren’t even big enough to do any harm.
+In fact, most of the house spider species around Bellevue WA aren’t even big enough to do any harm.
 Even still, occasionally a person might accidentally touch a spider in a threatening way causing it to react to protect itself.
 While most spider bites are harmless, it’s important to know what to do.

 Types of Spiders That Bite

 Spiders have the potential to bite but many have fangs that are just too small to pierce the skin of humans.
 Even if they were able to bite, their venom isn’t strong enough to do harm, except in the case of someone being allergic.
 Bites by the following spiders are commonly reported to cause moderate to severe reactions:

 It can be difficult to identify a spider bite.
 Studies have shown that many reports of spider bites were actually due to bites from other insects, fleas or ticks, and skin infections.
 If a spider is seen biting or someone suspects they have been bitten by one, the following signs and symptoms may be present:

 - Intense pain and redness (within 8 hours)

 - Purple or dark blue coloring